-Man-icures: How male celebrities are popularizing colorful, polished nails
+Man-icures: How male celebrities are popularizing painted, polished nails

 Onwuachi, too, suggests that polish-curious men start small.

-In the end, how it feels — not what other people think — is what’s important, says Lil Yachty.
+In the end, how it feels — not what other people think — is what’s important, Lil Yachty says.

 “It’s for you,” he says, “not anyone else.”